 Ladies, you'll find those lovely large-brimmed hats for garden parties in charming Ridgeway.
 Over the Top Boutique is your modern-day milliner, fulfilling all of your hat dreams.
 Afterward, wear your latest acquisition to Laura's Tea Room and have a cup of tea as you browse all things tea related.

 In Pee Dee, join the "Flo" and spend the day shopping in Florence.
 This energetic town has many options for fresh farm products.
 At Ovis Hill Farms, take a tour of the fields before visiting the farm store.
-Find tons of local specialties at the Pee Dee State Farmers' Market, or try Young Plantations' delicious gourmet pecans.
+Find tons of local specialties at the Pee Dee State Farmers' Market, or try Young's Premium Foods' delicious gourmet pecans.
 Florence also has several popular antique markets to soothe your inner antiquarian.
 Besides furnishings, Thymes Remembered Antiques has an assortment of textiles, knick knacks and more; while the Thieves Market is a bargain hunter's oasis.
 And then there's Vintage Vogue.
 Don't be fooled by this seemingly 1950's ice cream parlor; it's really filled with various antique memorabilia.

 By the coast, the Lowcountry might be the place to go looking for nautical memorabilia, but that's not the only kind of shopping to be found.
 The birthplace of sweet tea, Summerville offers a variety of shopping along its historic Main Street.
 Fiber enthusiasts will adore the People, Places and Quilts, a vintage quilt-turned-fabric store with all your crafty needs.
 Toy train collectors will revel in the splendor of Traintown Toy and Hobby makes remarkable one of a kind gifts by repurposing vintage items.
 For art and antiques, Antiques and Artisans houses the work of many locals, and don't forget to stop in Treasure the View to see their beautiful glass carvings.